Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 ### NOAA

 - These are the last **3** remaining members of the **POES** (Polar Orbiting Environmental Satellites) constellation, consisting of **NOAA 15, 18 and 19** being launched in 1998, 2005 and 2009 respectively.
 - Have an *analogue* **[APT (Automatic picture transmission)](https://www.sigidwiki.com/wiki/Automatic_Picture_Transmission_(APT))** broadcast that transmits two channels at a 4km/px quality.
-Its analogue nature means, that if the signal has even just a bit of noise, you will get grain on the output images.
+Its analogue nature means, that crackling (noise) during the recording translates to grain in the output images.
+- Also broadcasts an auxiliary [DSB (Direct Sounder Broadcast)](https://www.sigidwiki.com/wiki/NOAA_Direct_Sounder_Broadcast_(DSB)) signal which contains telemetry, information from the HIRS and SEM instruments.
+I won't be covering it in this guide, as it's primarily focused on imagery.

 <br>